decasia/decasia.github.io/_posts/2014-04-23-modal-presenter-objects.md

 There are various ways you can do this.
 You can use the [rollback](http://emberjs.com/api/data/classes/DS.Model.html#method_rollback) method from Ember Data to handle a cancel button, but it's not really the right tool for the job, because it rolls back *all* changes to your `record`, not just the ones made most recently in a modal dialog.
 You can make a duplicate of `record` and bind the modal to that, but then you would need to figure out how to merge your changes back to `record` when the user clicks OK.
 You could wish for more intricate versioning or undo features... but those aren't really built into Ember Data at this point.

 Instead of any of those options, I ended up introducing a new intermediate class to bind to in my modals.
 Call it `ModalPresenter`.
-It understands that it has a backing object, which I'll call `parent`; it has a list of fields that it should copy from the parent object and make available to the modal dialog; and it has a `saveChangesToParent` method that we can invoke when a user clicks OK.
+It understands that it has a backing object, which I'll call `parent`; it has a list of fields that it should copy from the parent object and make available to the modal dialog; and it has a `saveToParent` method that we can invoke when a user clicks OK.

 Here's the code: